Glavo/fallback-jmod/README.md

 The reason for getting such a size reduction is that we reduced the Jmod file from 77MB to 2.4MB.

-To know why I'm able to do such amazing things, you first need to know a fact:
+To know why I'm able to do such amazing things, you need to know some facts first:

 * **Jmod files are never used at execution time, it's only used on Jlink.**
-  (What you may not know is that the class files used by Java at run time are located in the JImage file `${java.home}/lib/modules`)
 * Most of the files in Jmod files are actually already included in the JDK.
+  (Most of the files are located directly in the JDK folder, and `classes` are located in the JImage file `${java.home}/lib/modules`)

 Based on this, I can avoid redundant storage of the same file by recording a list of files and its hash values in Jmod file.